exserfer/RaRe/README.md

-# rare
+# RaRe
-Rare: Universal module to work with RabbitMQ for multiple task repetitions with time delays between repetitions.
+RaRe: Universal module to work with RabbitMQ for multiple task repetitions with time delays between repetitions.

 ## What does this package do?